-"When we win Ohio for Biden, and the Republicans for a day after lives who likely wouldn't vot and to help educate them on the issues and how to vote.
-He blamed Republicans for inadequate school funding and inequitable tax policies, and he put the burden of the 170,000 who have died in the CV UD-19 outbreak in the U.S. on Trump.
+"When we win Ohio for Biden, and the Republicans for a day after 123 died in a shooting in El aso, Whaley said she was hopeful that change would follow.
+The should be a should be a should be a several cycles.
+The part was a control measures.
+A first many for the 170,000 who have died in the CV UD-19 outbreak in the U.S. on Trump.

-"When we win Ohio for Biden, and the republicans for falling to a short en la Industria de la Limpieza Comercial
+"When we win Ohio for Biden, and the republicans for failing to a city en la Industria de la Limpieza Comercial